โœซ BOOKS โœซ FASHION โœซ HOME DECOR

 Jet Lag Might Wreck You

-Reykjavík is only a 3 hour flight from New York City.
+Reykjavรญk is only a 3 hour flight from New York City.
 Thanks to the short flight and the time zone change, we left New York at 11 p.m. and got to our AirBNB at around 8 a.m.
-The best way to avoid jet lag is to stay awake until you can go to bed at your normal bedtime in the country you’re visiting (so even if you’re wiped when you arrive at 1 p.m., wait until 9 or 10 p.m. to go to bed).
+The best way to avoid jet lag is to stay awake until you can go to bed at your normal bedtime in the country youโ€™re visiting (so even if youโ€™re wiped when you arrive at 1 p.m., wait until 9 or 10 p.m. to go to bed).

-Iceland provided the biggest test of this I’ve ever encountered, because the flight is too short to get anything resembling a full night’s sleep, and as I mentioned above, it is difficult to fall asleep and stay asleep.
+Iceland provided the biggest test of this Iโ€™ve ever encountered, because the flight is too short to get anything resembling a full nightโ€™s sleep, and as I mentioned above, it is difficult to fall asleep and stay asleep.
 When planning your trip to Iceland, sleep hygiene should be a huge priority.
-Work it into your itinerary and pack whatever you need to ensure a good night’s sleep (even if it feels a little silly and precious).
+Work it into your itinerary and pack whatever you need to ensure a good nightโ€™s sleep (even if it feels a little silly and precious).
 You will not regret getting more sleep.

-It’s More Beautiful Than You Can Even Imagine
+Itโ€™s More Beautiful Than You Can Even Imagine

-A gentle tributary at Þingvellir national park
+A gentle tributary at รžingvellir national park

-One night, when we were camping at Þingvellir national park, my travel buddy and I decided to go on a hike at midnight, out across the mossy fields.
-The sky was a soft grey above, and our path was only about as wide as a deer trail.
-Underneath the rolling green moss and tiny pink wildflowers at our feet, huge crevasses opened in the earth, revealing vents with jagged black rock walls that went down much further than any eye could see.
+One night, when we were camping at รžingvellir national park, my travel buddy and I decided to go on a midnight hike.
+The sky was a soft grey above, and our path was only as wide as a deer trail.
+Underneath the rolling green moss and tiny pink wildflowers at our feet, huge crevasses opened in the earth.
+Vents with jagged black rock walls went down much further than any eye could see.
+The steady light filtering over the horizon, and the moss dampening all sound gave the effect of being in a sensory deprivation tank As we walked, the legend seemed to take shape around us.

-There’s an old viking epic poem about a valiant young man, who is pursued on the way back to his home (presumably from the parliament) by the dark elf queen.
+Thereโ€™s an old viking epic poem about a valiant young man pursued on the way home by the elf queen.
 He spurs his horse on faster and faster as the queen draws closer on his heels.
-We had heard a song based on the poem at a concert the night before, and talked about the vivid imagery of the song set against our current backdrop.
+We heard a song based on the poem at a concert the night before, and talked about the vivid imagery of the song set against our current backdrop.
+You could almost hear the moss-dampened hoofbeats and feel the elf queen sweeping in on the wind.

 After a much shorter hike than we had anticipated, we turned back towards camp.
-Whether it was because it was late and we were tired (as we told ourselves) or because we had bought into the Icelandic belief in the huldufólk (elves), doesn’t matter.
-We left the wild and wonderful Island with thousands more secrets for us to uncover.
+Whether it was because it was late and we were tired (as we told ourselves) or because we bought into the Icelandic belief in the huldufรณlk, doesnโ€™t matter.
+We left the wild and wonderful Island with thousands more secrets left to uncover.